 The Board has the responsibility for the establishment of the investment policy and the oversight of the investments for the System and related entities.
-In order to facilitate System-wide investment objectives and achieve economies of scale, the Board has established three distinct investment pools based primarily on the projected investment time horizons for System funds.
-These investment pools are the Pooled Endowment Fund (PEF), the Long Term Reserve Pool (LTRP) and the Short Term Liquidity Pool (STLP) (collectively, the "System Pools").
-Pursuant to Board investment policies, each System or related entity may include all or a portion of their investments within the pools.
-System-sponsored investment These investment funds are considered 'internal' investment pools under GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, with the assets pooled on a market value basis.
+In order to facilitate System-wide investment objectives and achieve economies of scale, the Board previously established three distinct investment pools based primarily on the projected investment time-horizons for System funds: the Pooled Endowment Fund ("PEF"), the Long Term Reserve Pool Fund ("LTRP"), and the Short Term Liquidity Pool Fund ("STLP"); collectively, the "System Pools."
+In April 2020, the Board approved a merger of the STLP and the LTRP into one pool, the Liquidity and Capital Reserve Pool ("LCRP").
+In July 2020, the Board closed the STLP and transferred the assets to the LTRP to create the new merged pool, with a new asset allocation.
+Pursuant to Board investment policies, each System or related entity may include all or a portion of their investments within the System-sponsored investment pools.
+These investment funds are considered "internal" investment pools under GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, with the assets pooled on a market value basis.
 Separately managed funds that reside with each entity are to be invested consistent with the asset mix of the corresponding System investment pool.
-During the fiscal year 2019, the University borrowed \$10 million from the UA System Pools on a short-term basis.
-The amount was paid back before year end.
-The following disclosures relate to both the System Pools, which include the investments of other System campuses and other affiliated entities, and the University-specific investment portfolio.
+The following disclosures relate to both the System Pools, which include the investments of other System entities and other affiliated entities, and the University-specific investment portfolio.